capital-G/supercollider-wiki/Installing-SuperCollider-on-Ubuntu-systems.md

     compiling dir: '/usr/share/SuperCollider/Extensions'
     pass 1 done

 Look for the two lines starting 'compiling dir:'.
-The second quotes the location.
+The second quotes the location we want.
 Remove the trailing '\SuperCollider\Extensions' bit and make a note of it.
+So in my case, the location is '/usr/share'.

 This location will be referred to as **PluginLocation** for the remainder of this article.
 ### Packages you need
 You will need to install quite a bit of software to get the plugins.
 Below is a list of this software, along with the terminal commands to get it.